yoavim86/similarWeb/README.md

 4. If successful you will get similarWebResults text file in the same directory

 ## Python_test
-There is a script which get tags.text file and another file with name 10megaUrl.csv which nedd to be downloded from https://www.domcop.com/top-10-million-domains to the same directory (324MB)
+There is a script urlTagGenerator.py which get the tags.text file and another file with the name 10megaUrl.csv which you need to download from https://www.domcop.com/top-10-million-domains to the same directory (324MB)